tech-warriors-corporation/mechanize-app/README.md

 - [ ] Show remaining chars text;
 - [ ] Online mechanics alert;
 - [ ] Change password configuration;
+- [ ] Set text in info of app about keep the app open to work normally;
+- [ ] Test app with location changed in other country (emulate);
+- [ ] When mechanic recuse (cancel button name should be recuse) the ticket, should be unsolved and without mechanic_id, and not with cancelled;
 - [X] Set link of Google Maps in a button on right when mechanic is attending a driver;
 - [X] Stop map pinch on opened modal;
 - [X] Close keyboard on change fragment;